 Community Festival goes digital with Manchester Museum

-At this time of year we love welcoming our friends and neighbours on to our University campus to enjoy our Community Festival.
-Unfortunately, this year that isn’t possible, but to make sure you don’t miss out on some of the great things our University has to offer, we have teamed up with Manchester Museum to hold our free Community Festival online.
+At this time of year we love welcoming our friends and neighbours onto the University of Manchester campus to enjoy our Community Festival.
+Unfortunately, that isn’t possible this year, but to make sure you don’t miss out on some of the great things our University has to offer, we have teamed up with Manchester Museum to hold our free Community Festival online.
 So, wherever you are, from Ardwick to Addis Ababa you can join us.

 Packed with fun family-friendly interactive activities, the festival will take place from 11am on Saturday 27 June 2020, with sessions live streamed on Periscope @mcrmuseum.
 It is really easy to watch on Periscope, you can tune-in directly through Manchester Museum’s Twitter feed, or watch via this link.